By Paul Martinez

 Websites

-Website is the major and obvious similarity between eCommerce and drop shipping.
+Having a website is the major and most obvious similarity between eCommerce and drop shipping.
 In both, the business owner must create their websites.
 Uploading the product catalog to sell products online is essential to an online business.
-Once you have successfully attracted the target audience, advertise and market the products.
-As your business grows, a capable workforce ensures a successfully running business.
-In both cases, the developer must come up with an effective plan.

 Marketing and Advertising